linsomniac/python-memcached2/README.md

 Documentation
 -------------

-The documentation is available at
-[python-memcached2 on Read The Docs](https://python-memcached2.readthedocs.org/en/latest/)
+The documentation, including extensive examples, is available at [python-memcached2 on Read The Docs](https://python-memcached2.readthedocs.org/en/latest/)

 Helping Out